Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

-There are almost 30 breeds of dog from Italy but few of them have ever become as popular as the dogs from Germany or from England.
+There are almost 30 dog breeds from Italy, but few of them have ever become as popular as the dogs from Germany or England.
 Some dogs that are considered Italian (the St. Bernard and the Maltese, for example) can also be considered to be from another country.

 The five listed here are definitely Italian; they may not be the most popular dog breeds in the world, but they probably should be.

 - Cane Corso

 1. Cane Corso

 One of the best dogs ever developed in Italy is the Cane Corso; these dogs have been around since Roman times.
 They are a great dog for personal protection, do well if used as a guard, and are also used as hunting dogs in some areas.

 Although they are descendants of the Roman war dogs, Cane Corsos are now definitely companions.
 Some dogs are black, some fawn, and all are big (anywhere from 50–70 kilos, or about 110–150 pounds) and have a short face and broad chest.